 Managers responsible for staff involved with the design, installation, maintenance and replacement of LV commercial and industrial connections shall ensure these staff are familiar with and comply with the requirements of this document.

 Implementation Timetable

-This Standard Technique shall be implemented with immediate effect for new and substantially modified connections, with the following exception.
+This Standard Technique shall be implemented with immediate effect for new and substantially modified connections.